OverviewGeographical classification: Corsica - Corse > Bavella Massif > Punta di U Chiapponu

 P3- From the belay climb a dihedral-crack, then towards left to take a magnificent and vertical red wall.
 6a, 40 mt.

 P4- Another dihedral-crack leading to a characteristic slab.
 Climb the slab to a belay below a red overhang with “tafoni”.
 6a, 40 mt.

 P5- Climb straightly the overhang, then a corner and a slab leading to a little red wall; climb the wall starting with a crack, then up along its ridge.
 6a

 P6- Walking along some easy slabs reach the last wall leading to the summit cairn.
 4b

-Descent.
-From the summit one abseil leads to the shoulder below the last wall.
+Descent - From the summit one abseil leads on the shoulder below the last wall.
 Head towards left – facing out – following a vegetated ledge to enter a gully.
-Descent along the gully by walk and some easy downclimbing to a wider gully.
+Descent along the gully by walking and some easy downclimbing to a wider gully.
 Climb the easy slabs inside the last gully reaching the starting point (1 hour from the summit).

 – Hotel L’Aiglon, Hotel de la Terrasse

 - Municipal Camping of Zonza, Camping La Riviere

 When to climbBest season to climb goes from late April to October.